tbaci42/sadycos_tb/docs/content/overview/structure.md

 ## Core
 The `Core` folder makes up the main functionality of the simulator.
 To simplify updates to newer versions of the simulator, the contents of `Core` are contained within a separate repository [SADYCOS Core repository](https://github.com/SADYCOS/sadycos_core) with the folder `Core` being a git submodule.
-The user should not need to edit any files within this folder but instead implement everything in the [UserFiles folder](#userfiles).
+The user should not need to edit any files within this folder but instead implement everything in the [`UserFiles`](#userfiles).
 The SADYCOS Core repository is itself a MATLAB project (with the corresponding `SADYCOS_CORE.prj` file) which is included as a reference within the simulator's main MATLAB project.
 The following section describe the remaining contents of the `Core` folder.
 ### `external_namespaces`